andrew-chang-dewitt/andrew-chang-dewitt-website/src/blog/posts/rpi-gpio-sensors-mqtt.md

 What it is
 ===

 Though it may have been a mistake, my wife agreed to let me build us a home security system instead of buying one.
-I say mistake, because that was just over a year ago & we still don't have one installed (to be fair, we've had a lot going on).
-I've finally had the time to work on this project again recently, so I've started by reviewing what I wrote last December before our son was born.
-This part of the system is a seemingly simple one: read the security sensors & broadcast their status to the proper recipients.
+I say mistake, because that was just over a year ago & we still don't a complete system installed (to be fair, we've had a lot going on).
+I've finally had the time to work on this project again recently, so I've started by reviewing what I built last December before our son was born.
+This part of the system is a seemingly simple one: install & handle the sensors, then communicate their status to the necessary consumers.

 A first attempt
 ---

 > It worked great, except when it didn't

 When we bought the house, it was set up already with a wireless (345 Mhz RF) system from Honeywell that required third party monitoring.
-My first idea was to attempt to reuse as much of this system as possible to save money, although I was wary of RF wireless system's [glaring security flaws](https://www.youtube.com/watch?v=UlNkQJzw4oA).
+My first idea was to reuse the existing sensors to save money (& it was theoretically going to be quicker), although I was wary of RF wireless systems' [glaring security flaws](https://www.youtube.com/watch?v=UlNkQJzw4oA).
 Using a software defined radio (I used the [RTL-SDR V3](https://www.rtl-sdr.com/rtl-sdr-blog-v-3-dongles-user-guide/)) & Joel Fuster's [HoneywellSecurityMQTT](https://github.com/fusterjj/HoneywellSecurityMQTT) I eventually put together [something that worked](https://github.com/andrew-chang-dewitt/HoneywellSecurityMQTT-Docker).
 Except for one problem: it didn't actually work.
 Or to be more accurate, it worked a lot of the time, but would unpredictably & silently stop communicating with the sensors & require a manual reboot at least once a day, which kind of made it useless.

 An actual solution
 ---